Non-lethal bear management and the trained professionals who do it are an integral part of building Bear Smart communities.

 Although responsibly managing bear attractants and human activities is the first step in creating Bear Smart communities, non-lethally managing bears that wander into our communities despite our best efforts is inevitable – and essential.

 These two strategies are the cornerstone of Bear Smartness.
-Without managing attractants, bear managers will regularly be forced to kill significant numbers of habituated and/or food-conditioned bears that will inevitably frequent our communities.
-And without non-lethal bear management, any unhabituated bears that inevitably show up looking for handouts will eventually develop bad habits that can only lead to trouble for both people and bears.
+Without managing attractants, bear managers will regularly be forced to kill significant numbers of bears that will inevitably frequent our communities to access human food sources.
+And without non-lethal bear management, any wild bears that inevitably show up looking for handouts will eventually develop bad habits that can only lead to trouble for both people and bears.

 This makes bear managers an important partner in the process of building Bear Smart communities.
 On top of actually managing local bears, they can be effective advocates for Bear Smart practices throughout the community, and they can help support the work of local politicians and Bear Smart practitioners.